 - The name, type of business, address, and telephone number of the worksite

 - The name and job title of the worksite manager

 - Equipment and chemicals used at the worksite

 - A detailed description of the hazard involved in the complaint

-- How long the hazard is expected to continue
+- How long is the hazard expected to continue

-If you have been subjected to unsafe working conditions and need help filing a complaint, contact a Sacramento Workers’ Compensation Attorney for a free consultation.
+If you have been subjected to unsafe working conditions and need help filing a complaint, contact a Sacramento workers’ compensation attorney for a free consultation.
 We can explain the difference between OSHA and Cal/OSHA, the most frequently cited OSHA violations, and how to file a complaint with Cal/OSHA.
 If you want to learn more about your options, contact one of our lawyers at Sacramento Workers’ Compensation Attorneys, P.C.